Pharmacy in Downers Grove

 Applicants must submit a completed Pharmacy College Application Service (PharmCAS) application.

 CCP participates in the "Early Decision" (ED) program through PharmCAS.
 The Early Decision program is a binding option for applicants who have decided that CCP is their first choice and that they will enroll if accepted.
 As an Early Decision applicant, you can apply to only one pharmacy degree program.

-CCP has extended its PharmCAS deadline to May 18,2016.
-Please contact the Office of Admissions at firstname.lastname@example.org or 630-515-7200 for additional information about submitting your PharmCAS application.
-Applicants are required to submit online applications and application fees to PharmCAS by May 18, 2016.
-In addition to the online application and application fees, applicants must forward to PharmCAS official transcripts from all colleges and universities attended by the May 18th date.
+Applicants are required to submit online applications and application fees to PharmCAS by March 1, 2017.
+In addition to the online application and application fees, applicants must forward to PharmCAS official transcripts from all colleges and universities attended by the March 1st date.
 PharmCAS will not consider an application complete and will not begin the verification process until all official transcripts are received.
 (Students who have taken coursework and/or earned a degree from a foreign institution must also submit an evaluation of their transcripts from an approved foreign transcript evaluation service).

 Students must apply for admission via the Pharmacy College Application Service (PharmCAS) at www.PharmCAS.org.
 Please refer to the PharmCAS application instructions for specific details about completing the PharmCAS application, required documents, and processing time.
 PharmCAS applications are typically available beginning in June of the academic year preceding the year in which the applicant plans to matriculate.
 Due to the large number of applications and the limited number of seats available, students are strongly encouraged to complete their PharmCAS application early in the cycle.
 CCP will consider completed applications on a first-come, first-served basis until all seats are filled.